Coast Salish peoples: History

 The Stevens Treaties were negotiated in 1854–55, but many tribes had reservations and did not participate; others dropped out of treaty negotiations.
 (See, for example, Treaty of Point Elliott#Native Americans and # Non-signatory tribes.)
 From 1850 to 1854, the Douglas Treaties were signed on Vancouver Island between various Coast Salish peoples around Victoria and Nanaimo, and also with two Kwakwaka'wakw groups on northern Vancouver Island.
 The Muckleshoot Reservation was established after the Puget Sound War of 1855–56.

 Through the 1850s and 1860s, traditional resources became less and less available.
 Sawmill work and employment selling natural resources began; Native men worked as loggers, in the mills, and as commercial fishers.
 Women sold basketry and shellfish.
 Through the 1870s, agricultural work in hop yards of the east Sound river valley increased, including cultivation of mushrooms.
 The 1862 Pacific Northwest smallpox epidemic killed many, and commercial fisheries employment began to decline significantly through the 1880s.

 After legislation amending the Indian Act was passed the previous year, in 1885 the potlatch was banned in Canada; it was banned in the US some years later.
 This suppression ended in the US in 1934, and in 1951 in Canada.
 Some potlatching became overt immediately.
 A resurgence of tribal culture began in the 1960s; national Civil Rights movements engendered civil action for treaty rights.

 Chief Dan Georges delivered a pivotal speech in 1967 on what had happened to his people.
 This riveted audiences at a Canadian Centennial ceremony in Vancouver's Empire Stadium and touched off public awareness and native activism in BC and Canada.
 By this point, through the 1960s and 1970s, employment in commercial fisheries had greatly declined; employment in logging and lumber mills also declined significantly with automation, outsourcing, and the decline in available resources through the 1980s.

 The Boldt Decision, passed in 1974 upheld by the Supreme Court in 1979 was, based on the Treaty of Point Elliott of 1855 and restored fisheries rights to federally recognized Puget Sound tribes.

 Since the 1970s, many federally recognized tribes have developed some economic autonomy with (initially strongly contested) tax-free tobacco retail, development of casino gambling, fisheries and stewardship of fisheries.
 Extant tribes not federally recognized continue ongoing legal proceedings and cultural development toward recognition.
-In British Columbia, 1970 marks the start of organized resistance to the "white paper" tabled by Jean Chrétien, then a cabinet ministry in the government of Pierre Trudeau, which called for assimilation.
+In British Columbia, 1970 marks the start of organized resistance to the "white paper" tabled by Jean Chrétien, then a cabinet minister in the government of Pierre Trudeau, which called for assimilation.
 In the wake of that, new terms such as Sto:lo, Shishalh and Snuneymuxw began to replace older-era names conferred by anthropologists, linguists and governments.